wavesoftware/java-eid-exceptions/README.md

 #### Functional try to execute blocks

 Using functional blocks to handle operations, that are intended to operate properly, simplify the code and makes it more readable.
 It's also good way to deal with untested, uncovered `catch` blocks.
-It's easy and gives developers nice way of dealing with countless operations that supose to work as intended.
+It's easy and gives developers nice way of dealing with countless operations that suppose to work as intended.

 Example: